CSA 07 FC - Latest news

 Heading Footballs - update

-As you can read below, in November 2019, CSA 07 FC published our own guidelines on heading footballs.
+In November 2019, CSA 07 FC published our own guidelines on heading footballs.

 We are pleased that this new information is almost identical to our own guidence.
-The flyer opposite is a great summary of the new protocols which wil continue to be applied at our football club.

 Heading Footballs - added 30th Nov 2019